Get Transcript Online FAQs

 Get Transcript Online or by Mail FAQs

 The following FAQs address questions you may have that apply to both Get Transcript Online and by Mail.

 Q9.
 How long must I wait before a transcript is available for my current year tax return?

-If you filed your tax return electronically, it takes from 2 to 4 weeks before a transcript becomes available.
+If you filed your tax return electronically, IRS's return processing takes from 2 to 4 weeks before a transcript becomes available.
 If you mailed your tax return, it takes about 6 weeks.
 If you didn’t pay all the tax you owe, your transcript may not be available until mid-May or a week after you pay the full amount owed.
 Refer to transcript availability for more information.

 Q10.
 Can I use Get Transcript if I’m a victim of Identity Theft?